 To prepare dough mix masa with salt and baking powder in small bowl.
 Pour olive oil into medium size bowl and slowly add masa mixture to olive oil, stirring with a spoon or spatula.
 Once all masa is incorporated start adding the warm water until mixture resembles a soft dough.
 When ready to assemble, grease eight 6-ounce ramekins with olive oil or butter.
 Use a spoon to drop 1/4 cup of masa dough into the bottom of each ramekin, then spread it evenly using your fingers or back of spoon.
 Top with squash, beans, and cheese (put as much or as little as you like).
 Spoon 1/4 cup of masa dough onto the top of each ramekin and spread it evenly, smoothing the top.

-To serve, spoon about 2 tablespoons of tomatillo salsa around and on top of each tamale pie.
+top of each tamale pie.
 Top each portion with cilantro leaves and diced avocado; serve warm.